SonnyK33/obsidian/Trade Wars are Class Wars - WIP.md

 	1) A good example is the Mexico/US trade relationship.
 Trump wanted Mexico to import more from the US.
 But Mexico is also a deficit country and diverts some global savings away from the US (helping the US deficit).
 If it imported less from non-US countries, it may increase savings, and the other countries may, in turn, import less from the US.
 The only way Mexico could potentially help the US deficit would be for it to increase its overall trade deficit, and even that may not work as the other countries may save more.
 Mexico would also need to finance its bigger deficit with debt, increasing its own instability.
 It shows how complex these systems are.
 7) A stronger exchange rate normally raises household income relative to national income and raises consumption relative to domestic production or lower savings relative to investment (which is the same thing).
 When consumption exceeds domestic investment, that implies higher imports and a lower current account.
 These mechanisms keep the current and capital accounts in balance.
 	1) can this be proven in a 2 country model?
+8) capital inflows that increase asset values (rather than productive capacity) increase current account deficits.
+They fund consumption in excess of income and hence of the state's capacity.
+This implies more imports.
+9) When put like this , the culprit seems to be the lenders since that’s there the funding comes from.
+A lot of links with [[Rise of Carry]] book as well as corporate finance.
+Excess liquidity creates the same balances with HY credits.
+It encourages poor investments in the same way.
+	1) Soaring equity and debt valuations do not encourage saving and conservatism.
+It encourages consumption and investment, especially bad investments.
+A high equity value allows stock issuances, just like a soaring currency value attracts further foreign investment.
+10) In the US, private sector, government, and household balances tend to offset one another.
+Many argue that the fiscal deficit is driving the current account deficit.
+But when it’s been in surplus, it was met by dissavings in the other two sectors [[Deficit Myth]].
+The current account should be treated as the independent variable driving the internal balances.
+The main difference between the US and Germany is the persistent bid for US assets.
+This is due to the reserve nature of dollars that’s emerged since the collapse of the gold standard during the Great Depression.
+11) Towards the end of WW2, the Allies met in Bretton Woods to develop a new system.
+Keynes suggested an international settlement system with a reserve asset (bancor).
+Surplus and deficit countries would be punished for imbalances.
+Surplus countries would have to appreciate their currencies.
+The US vetoed the plan and insisted on the dollar as the reserve asset.
+Countries would have to maintain fixed exchange rates to the dollar.
+12) The demand for riskless US assets was not sufficiently met with treasuries.
+The next best was MBS from the GSEs and the private label mortgage securities.
+Foreign purchases of reserves also meant there was an excess of production over demand.
+This was absorbed by the US.
+This resulted in asset bubbles and killed the domestic manufacturing sector.
+If the US had borrowed enough to meet the demand for treasuries and spent the proceeds on domestic stimulus, it could have prevented an asset bubble.
+That is, a larger fiscal deficit would have resulted in a smaller private deficit
+13) Because the US doesn’t offset the inflows by issuing new debt, the private sector bears the brunt.
+I believe he means that without sterilization, the stronger dollar kills industry requiring more private sector debt, asset sales, or equity issuances.
+The gold standard kept things in check (see previous description).
+This was abandoned during the war, and there hasn’t been the will to return to the discipline it imposed.
+14) The US, along with the UK, Canada, and Australia resemble the colonies in the 19th century.
+The colonies were forced to buy European exports and accumulate debt to pay for them.
+The US has decided to favor the interests of financiers and the rich who benefit from a stronger dollar and from creating financial assets for foreigners.
+This political and income inequality has enabled elites in surplus countries to cut worker wages and social safety nets there as well.
+Ordinarily, paying workers low wages would result in insufficient demand for your goods.
+That’s not an issue when you can sell to the US and park profits in US assets.
+15) China should enhance its safety net and end the hukou system.
+Strengthening labour unions would also shift wealth to workers.
+SOEs should pay dividends, raise taxes on the rich.
+Raise environmental regulations and continue to prop up the Yuan.

+16) Europe should increase its budget deficits which would require a federalization of the treasury.
+Raise taxes on the rich including inheritance taxes.
+Lower inequality especially in Germany.

+17) The US should take the burden off the private sector by issuing debt to accommodate foreign savers.
+Spend on infrastructure and expand the social safety net.
+It could also support domestic production disadvantaged by the strong dollar.
+Part of the drive for US assets is the difficulty foreign countries have in borrowing dollars.
+It should institutionalize the central bank swap lines created during prior crises.

+18) Above three Will result in less debt, more consumption, and hence higher income.

 **Open Questions**
 1) Mechanically how do exports lead to an outflow of savings?
 What’s the GDP accounting for that?